fs.promises and FileHandle Cleanup

 console.log(entry.name, entry.isFile(), entry.isDirectory());

-The { recursive: true } option on readdir, added in v20.1 and backported to v18.17, walks the entire directory tree:
+readdir() also supports { recursive: true }, added in v20.1 and backported to v18.17.
+That walks the whole directory tree -

 The FileHandle Object

 Calling fs.promises.open() gives you a FileHandle.
-Unlike fs.open() from the callback API, which passes a raw integer fd to its callback, promise-based open() returns an object that wraps the descriptor and provides methods on it.
+The callback API gives you a raw integer fd.
+The promise API gives you an object that wraps that fd and exposes methods on it.

 import { open } from 'node:fs/promises';